 Big thanks to the Hot Rock Team (Africa 2010) for dedicating 4 fabulous days to helping us open Camel Canyon.
 Routes are a mix of trad with bolted stations, fully bolted and trad with the odd bolt.
 This area is still being worked on, there are plenty of new routes to be had.
 Top out’s on the whole are not possible due to the loose nature of the rock higher up.

 Bedouin Garden has German roots.
 The Rocksports team had planned to climb Oman, Turkey or Morocco, but found themselves drawn to rock climbing in Egypt.

 They liked the idea of creating greater route diversity in Wadi Qnai, and the area at the top of the wadi offered great potential.
-Khaled and Fred had marked it for sports development a few months before, when working on the Dahab Bouldering Guide.
-The result: 9 new routes from 4a to 7b+ including the powerful crack and slabbybulges on Testosterone Curve, Caveman’s odd movements, the wonderfully diversified Let yourself drift, and Khaled’s first route, named after his fire buddy Timo.
+The result: 9 new routes from 4a to 7b+ including the powerful crack and slabbybulges on Testosterone Curve, Caveman’s odd movements, the wonderfully diversified Let yourself drift, and Timo (named after our fire buddy).
 Enjoy!

 Sometimes called ‘Wadi Connection’ (incorrectly, Wadi Connection is a bit further north), these are Dahab’s first bolted routes.
 But they need re-bolting.
 As soon as we’ve re-bolted, we’ll let you know.

 For full information on all routes and grades, download the Sinai Rock Climbing Guide.